 It’s spring and the garden or farmer’s market, as the case may be, is brimming with fresh, tender, delectable veggies.
 One of the most versatile is the spring onion.
 This beauty will bring tears to your eyes (get it?).
 So what is a spring onion?
 Keep reading to learn about spring onion cultivation and some uses for spring onions.

 What is a Spring Onion?

 There seems to be some confusion surrounding exactly what a spring onion refers to.
 This could be that it is referred to as a green onion in Canada and the United Kingdom.
-And then the green onion is often called a scallion, so that identification becomes somewhat perplexing.
+Then the green onion is often called a scallion, so that identification becomes somewhat perplexing.
 Simply put, a green onion in the United States is also a scallion.
 Same animal…ahem, allium.

 Spring onions can be used much like mature onions or scallions.
 They will have a bolder flavor than scallions, however, so if you don’t want such an “oniony” burst, use the scallion.

 Spring onions are ideal on the grill, brushed lightly with olive oil (including the greens!), and grilled to a charred exterior and a sweet, succulent inside.
 They also make a terrific, sweet onion pickle “relish” that is sublime over hot dogs and brats.

 They are delicious when sliced thin and sautéed or tossed into the wok.

 Care of Spring Onions

 Spring onion cultivation should be done in the, you guessed it, spring, from March to July.
 Harvest will be from March to May.
 Growing spring onions is easy and because they take up so little space and have a shallow root system, the plants can be tucked in here and there in the garden or into containers.

 You can buy seeds for sowing or if you had a previous crop (or a friend did), allow the seed heads to mature, and then lop them off.
 Put the seed head in a paper bag and allow it to dry for two weeks.
 Voila, you now have seeds.
 Store them in a cool, dry area.